harleyzh/reading/HighOutputManagement/readme.md

 Intense passion toward training and teaching, only ways to impact an employee's output.

 Follow the human nature: Be Optimist in order to build anything great.

+### The basics of production

+The basic requirements of production.
+To build and delivery products in response to the demands of the customer at a scheduled delivery time, at an acceptable quality level, and at the lowest possible cost.

+Basic Definition.

+- Process: an activity that changes material.
+- Assembly:
+- Test(functional test, system test)

+With a bit more complication.
+Consider the breakfast company which serves eggs, toasts and coffee.

+- Rework
+- Manpower (egg-cooker, toast-maker, coffee-pourer instead of just one waiter)
+- Capital equipment (add another toaster)
+- Inventory (of hot toast ready to serve)
+- Conitnuous operation (an automated boiling machine)
+- monitoring eggs, temp,

+**Materials become more valuable as it moves through the process.** So we should always try to detect and fix any problem in a production process at the lowest-value stage possible.
+A prisoner on average cost about $1M from arrested to trial to end up in prison (including cost of other prisoners who don't move forward).
+But building a prison cell costs only $80K and maintaining a prisoner $20K.
+We should detect the problem early (non-availability of a cell) before the criminals went through the whole system.